Yana’s mental health tool for Spanish speakers nears 5 million users – TechCrunch

 Her thinking was that sometimes with depression and anxiety comes “a lot of avoidance,” where people resist potential treatment out of fear.

 The results from her small experiment were encouraging.
-So, Campos set out to conduct a bigger sample of experiments, and raised about $10,000 via crowdfunding campaign.
+So, Campos set out to conduct a bigger sample of experiments, and raised about $10,000 via a crowdfunding campaign.
 With that money, she hired a developer to build a chatbot for her app, which was mostly being used via Facebook Messenger.

 Then an earthquake hit Mexico City and that developer lost everything — including his home and computer — and had to relocate.